MarchCorbin/amy-corbin-rancidtomatillos/README.md

 ### Abstract

-This fun and spoky movie application mimics the well known rotten tomatoes website.
+This fun and spooky movie application mimics the well known rotten tomatoes website.
 Users are able to view movies and there corresponding movie information.
-It encourages individuals to create accounts so they can comment, favorite, and rate any movie they loved or would not recommend.
+Individuals are encouraged to create accounts so they can comment, favorite, and rate any movie they love or would not recommend.

 Any user can view movie stats:<br />
 ![homepage](https://media.giphy.com/media/hTJF0gJtHlxSc4JVJO/giphy.gif)